c12i/collinsmuriuki.github.io/about.md

 <p>I am a full-stack developer from Nairobi, Kenya and a massive tech enthusiast, obsessed about the latest hardware and software trends.</p>

-<p>I find programming an amazing way to exercise my problem solving skills and I'm always exited about learning new technologies.</p>
+<p>I find programming an amazing way to exercise my problem solving skills and I'm always excited about learning new technologies.</p>

 <p>I enjoy teaming up with like-minded individuals in coming up with amazing creations, solving problems and contributing to open-source projects.</p>